AlphaBeast97/Nexium_Saad_Assign1/README.md

 # QuoteNation - Nexium Assignment 1
 ## Overview

-QuoteNation is a modern, responsive web application built with Next.js, Tailwind CSS, and shadcn/ui.
+QuoteNation is a modern, responsive web application built with Next.js, Tailwind CSS, shadcn/ui and daisyUI.
 It allows users to discover, filter, and enjoy a curated collection of inspirational quotes by topic.
 This project was developed as Assignment 1 for Nexium Internship by **M. Saad Khan**.

 ---